nichpass/Bucknell-Senior-Design-2021/README.md

 1. Access the ACET machines directly or through SSH (e.g. `ssh acet116-lnx-21.bucknell.edu`)
 2. Run the command `module switch python/3.7-deeplearn` to load in all needed libraries and packages
+3. Navigate to `src` folder and execute `./maskrcnn_setup.sh` to install (or more likely just downgrade) versions of tensorflow, keras, and many other modules that have specific version requirements to run Mask R-CNN
 3. Navigate to `/bn-hpc/data/DeepMedIA`
 4. Run a Jupyter instance.
 I use the command `jupyter lab --ip=0.0.0.0 --no-browser --allow-root --NotebookApp.token='' --NotebookApp.password='' --FileCheckpoints.checkpoint_dir='/home/abc123/jup-checkpoints/`, with `abc123` replaced with my Bucknell user ID.
 This will require a `jup-checkpoints` directory in your user home folder to already exist - if it doesn't, create it.
 The custom checkpoint directory a requirement
 5. (_Optional_) Disown the Jupyter process to avoid shutdown on terminal exit/disconnect.
 Find the process ID (the command `ps aux | grep /home/abc123/jup-checkpoints` should isolate it) and then run `disown [PID]`.
 This will allow you to connect remotely to the Jupyter notebook later without repeating any of the prior steps, as long as the computer isn't shut down.